reiver/reiver-fediverse-archetypes/README.md

 ## Community Organizer

-Sometimes communities form "organically" — but that is very very rare.
+Sometimes communities form "organically" — but this seems to be very very rare.
-It seems like usually when a community exists a single person, through their ongoing actions, will create the **community** and cause it to continue to exist.
+It seems like when a community exists — usually a single person, through their initial and ongoing actions, will create the **community** and cause it to continue to exist.

 We call this person a **Community Organizer**.

 ### Wants

+* social status

 ### Problems

+* for in-person meet-ups, finding a place to meet
+* for in-person meet-ups, dealing with the place to meet

 ---